srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 First step is to explore the data to identify the data quality issues like null values, duplicate data etc.
  * ```Calendar``` and  ```Reviews``` datasets are of good quality, but contains some null column values.
 If the listing_id and host_id are null, the rows are dropped from the table.
 * ```Listing``` dataset is which contains a lot columns.
   * Making sense from all the columns would take time.
 In our case we going to use only subset of columns related to the goal of this project.
-Again this dataset contains many null values.
+  * Again this dataset contains many null values.
 Some columns with null values have been dropped completely.
-After dropping the null columns, we will be uploading the full dataset into data lake so as to have the ability to use thew other columns that we weren't able to use in this project.
+  * After dropping the null columns, we will be uploading the full dataset into data lake so as to have the ability to use thew other columns that we weren't able to use in this project.

 #### Decision Taken regarding Tools, technologies, and data model:
 The tools used in this projects are notebooks, Apache Spark, Amazon S3, Amazon Redshift, Apache Airflow.
 * To explore the dataset, I started with Google Colab free computing resources with Apache Spark.
-Spark is better in handling huge data records.
+  * Spark is better in handling huge data records.
 Spark provides a great performace as it stores data in-memory shared across the cluster.
 * The data lake is stored on Amazon S3, an object storgae service that offers scalability, data availability, security and performance.
   * S3 is perfect for storing data partitioned and grouped in files for low cost and with a lot of flexibility.
   * Also it has the flexibility in adding and removing additional data
   * Ease of schema design and avaialbility to a wide range of users
-* For ETL process, I used an EMR Cluster on AWS.
+* For ETL process, I used an EMR Cluster on AWS Redshift.
-* To orchestarte the overall data pipeline, I used Apache Airflow as it provides and intutitive UI helping us to track the progress of our pipelines.
+* To orchestarte the overall data pipeline, I used Apache Airflow as it provides an intutitive UI helping us to track the progress of our pipelines.

 ## Define the Data Model